 Again, the door-closing speed is separated into two categories:

 - Spring Hinges

-All of the closers are required to go from 90 degrees opened to 12 degrees opened in no less than 5 seconds.
+All of the closers are required to go from 90 degrees opened to 12 degrees open in no less than 5 seconds.
 Spring hinges are required to go from 70 degrees to completed closed in no less than 1.5 seconds.

 Creating a structure that abides by the law is important.
-However, the law serves a more important purpose — to allow for those with disabilities to successfully perform common functions.
-Providing those who have disabilities with doors, handles and other hardware which will help them enter and pass through buildings is the right thing to do.
+However, the law serves a more important purpose — to allow those with disabilities to successfully perform common functions.
+Providing those who have disabilities with doors, handles, and other hardware which will help them enter and pass through buildings is the right thing to do.

 You can now purchase the UltraLatch directly from SOSS at Factory Direct Pricing.
 Shop Here